 When I left the Navy to study at San Francisco City College, Fred was at Fort Sill, Oklahoma, fulfilling his obligation of active duty in the US Army for two years, as a 1st lieutenant.
 He learned about military tactics, firearms, and military history— interests he retained throughout his life.
 He returned home to Berkeley as I was also returning, with my wife Patricia, to begin my junior year at Cal.
 That’s when we met again—1960.
 He and I and Patricia built a small circle of friends during the next six years, until I graduated with my master’s degree in 1966.
 Patricia and I began moving around Northern California, following a series of jobs in my career, but Fred and I stayed in touch.
 He often visited us, wherever we were.
 My younger sister Diane became part of this group, as well.

 After his stint in the army, Fred worked for several years in the data processing department at the Naval Supply Center in Oakland.
 Finding this unsatisfactory, he enrolled at Laney College in Oakland to learn welding, and subsequently worked for many years in this trade, while living in Oakland, then Hayward.
 As my jobs took me away from the San Francisco Bay Area—Southern California, Texas, Alaska—we began corresponding.
 I have at least 300 letters from him, since 1988, which I am intermittently transcribing into digital documents, with an eye toward privately publishing them, interleaved chronologically with my letters to him.
 Fred’s goal was to retire at age 40 or 45, thence to dedicate himself to the reading of all the books in the local library, in order, via their assigned codes in the Dewey Decimal System; and, to restore old VW Beetles; and, to listen to music.
 So, after he saved up $100,000, he quit to live in a small trailer in Hayward, then in Tracy.
 I worked again in the Bay Area, off and on, for around ten years total, wherein Fred and I inevitably took up where we had previously left off.
 Patricia and I divorced, and I later married Mary.
 Fred became a regular visitor to our home in Modesto, California and, after Mary’s and my five years away in Alaska, at our home in Oakland, and then in Ojai.
 He observed with pleasure the growing up of our children, as well as the children Patricia and I had had together and, later, my grandchildren.
 I took a short-term job in Dallas in 1989-90.
 When the job was done, we drove together with my things back to Oakland.
-We took a side trip to Fort Sill, Oklahoma, so he could reminisce and show me his “home” for two years.
+We took a side trip to Fort Sill, Oklahoma, his Army “home” for two years, so he could reminisce.
 I took another job in Alaska which lasted three years, during which time Fred and I corresponded frequently and at length.
 I returned to San Jose, California in 1995 and we resumed our visits with each other, many at the home of my daughter and son-in-law where he became a periodic visitor.
 He was often part of family and holiday celebrations at my daughter’s home and also at the home of my sister Diane in San Jose.

 In 2002, I married Eva in Los Gatos, in which Fred managed the recorded music for us, then I moved to Stockholm.
 I have since visited San Jose at least once per year, and Fred has been a house guest for several days during these times.
 Fred and son-in-law Ken became friends.
 Our correspondence continued.
 When Diane moved to Paradise, California, Fred and I took trips together to visit her and my mother when I flew in from Stockholm for family visits.
 After becoming eligible to receive his Federal Social Security payments, Fred realized he wasn’t going to be able to keep up, financially.
 He hired in at age 68 as a driver for Monument Car Parts in Tracy, where he worked nine years, until October 2014.
 He was tired, in the extreme.
 He died three months later.
 These are the rough outlines of Fred’s life and my times with him.
 But, who was Frederic Buchanan Pape?